dan1229/django_dans_notifications/docs/email-templates.md

 # Email Templates

 This file is intended to document and explain all the email templates in this project so you can use them properly.
-By default, this project will include a handful that are necessary for the app to work however as you add templates, please include them in this document.
+By default, this project will include a handful that are necessary for the app to work.
+However, as you add templates, please include them in this document.

 ## Adding Your Own